 If you’ve been searching for a swimming pool enclosure, you already know there are several types to choose from.
 And if you’re a bargain hunter, you probably think that the sliding pool enclosures are a great deal.
 But think again, here are 5 reasons to avoid the sliding roof swimming pool enclosures.

-Unlike glass, the lesser expensive type polycarbonate used on sliding roof type enclosures will not wear well.
-Over time you’ll see discoloration poor fit as the panels expand and contract over time.
-Along with the change in fit you’ll experience popping and crackling with any movement and dirt getting trapped in the cracks.
+Unlike glass, the lesser expensive type of polycarbonate used on sliding roof type enclosures will not wear well.
+Over time you’ll see discoloration and poor fit as the panels expand and contract over time.
+Along with the change in fit, you’ll experience popping and crackling with any movement and dirt getting trapped in the cracks.
 Overall the appearance is ugly.